steadylearner/gRPC-Express-Postgresql/README.md

 ## The purpose

-1. Blackfirday, return the product list with 10% discount.
+1. Blackfriday, return the product list with 10% discount.

 2. Birthday, return the product list with 5% discount.